How to Fix Overworked Watercolor Paper

 Watercolor paper peeling can be a frustrating experience for artists.
 It often happens when the artist is trying to achieve a certain effect with their painting and the paint ends up flaking off in large pieces.
 There are a few things that can cause this to happen.

-Surprise facts: Remove Paint From Wood Banister
+Surprise facts: Remove Touch Up Paint On Car

 Most often, it is due to using too much water or not enough pigment in the paint.
 It can also be caused by using low-quality paints or paper.
 There are a few ways to avoid watercolor paper peeling.